skilesare/art_and_democratic_hypercatallaxy/content/hyper_capitalism/clear_outs.md

 # Clear Outs

 What happens when a persons debts out weigh their ability to pay.
-We currenntly have a system of bankrupcy that allows people to 'reset' their credit worthyness and to allow for creditors to recoup as much capital as risked as possible.
+We currently have a system of bankruptcy that allows people to 'reset' their credit worthiness and to allow for creditors to recoup as much capital as risked as possible.

-How is a clear out different than a bankrupcy?
-In a clear out, or in any transaction, the right to future pref payments and the actuall prefs themseleves cannot be confiscated.
+How is a clear out different than a bankruptcy?
+In a clear out, or in any transaction, the right to future pref payments and the actual prefs themselves cannot be confiscated.

 When an account reaches a point that it needs a clear out, the following things will happen: